 I am a computer scientist with 3 years of working experience.
 I’m interested in software applications in solar physics, including machine learning.
 Currently, I’m working on building the data reduction pipeline for PUNCH.
 This will help scientists resolve mysteries about the solar corona and solar wind.
-In my spare time, I like photography, reading, volunteering to teach programming, baking, and many more things.
+In my spare time, I like photography, reading, baking, and many more things.

 Temporal coloring I downloaded a few hours of AIA data in 171 Angstroms for another project.
 (For the non-solar people, AIA is the Atmospheric Imaging Assembly aboard NASA’s Solar Dynamics Observatory.
 It takes pictures of the Sun in extreme ultraviolet.)
 I started playing around with it, and I ended up making the hypnotic and enchanting, at least in my opinion, video at the end of this post.
 It was a simple process.